An Overview of Machine Learning Methods

 Interested in machine learning and its applications to consumer research?

-Register today for our upcoming webinar, A Three-Step Approach to Characterizing Consumer Segmentation via Machine Learning!
+Check out our webinar, A Three-Step Approach to Characterizing Consumer Segmentation via Machine Learning!

 Galton, Francis.
 (1886).
 Regression Towards Mediocrity in Hereditary Stature.
 Journal of the Anthropological Institute, 15:246-263.